0xDBFB7/ionprinter/documents/log/construction.md

 #### Bowtie test 1, 2 and 3

 The chamber was pumped down and 10 A was applied across the bowtie.
-The bowtie glowed a dim red, but not nearly sufficient for deposition.
-The resistance of the entire assembly was only approximately 0.334 ohms, a significant discrepancy from the predicted 4 ohms.
+The bowtie glowed a dim red,  not nearly sufficient for deposition.
+The resistance of the entire assembly was only approximately 0.33 ohms, a significant discrepancy from the predicted 4 ohms.
 Clearly the graphite resistivity value set in the Elmer sim was incorrect.

 The "300-1200v" HV e-beam bias power supply was supplied with 12v, and output 2 kilovolts.
 A replacement NCH6100HV was purchased.

 The bowtie was connected to the 20v-45A supply, and 20a was briefly supplied.
 Aluminum was readily deposited, and no degradation of the bowtie nozzle was found.
-The deposited coating was not
+The deposited coating was quite easily wiped off the witness microscope slide.

 One of the bowtie connection wires melted.